Skills & Training

 Each learning path contains various modules that you need to complete.
 Each module contains theory and assignment units as well as knowledge checks.
 You can start these whenever you want to learn more about a specific topic.

 There are Mendix offices in Boston, Rotterdam, and London where you can receive hands-on training from an experienced team of Mendix Academy Experts.
-Depending on the amount of students, Mendix can provide on-site training as well.
+Depending on the number of students, Mendix can provide on-site training as well.

 Mendix provides a free series of live and interactive webinars that will help you to understand the inner-workings of the platform.
 The wide range of webinar topics include UX, Java, REST integration, QA, mobile, and performance.
 Whether you are just getting started with Mendix or you are a veteran developer, there’s something for everyone.